Yucked/Victoria/README.md

     // LavaConfig is optional
     await Lavalink.ConnectAsync(socketClient, myOptionalLavaConfig).ConfigureAwait(false);

-    // Connect async returns the node.
+    // ConnectAsync returns the node.
 You can pass that to your Audio Service like so: var node = await Lavalink.ConnectAsync(....).ConfigureAwait(false);
     myAudioService.Initialize(node);
 }